 - 1/3 cup full fat coconut milk

-- 1 tsp coconut vinegar or apple cider vinegar
+- 1 teaspoon coconut vinegar or apple cider vinegar

-- 2 tbsp coconut oil or ghee, melted *see note
+- 2 tablespoon coconut oil or ghee, melted *see note

 - 2 whole eggs